Museums, Archives, and Public History

 In preparation for the summer internship or research, students complete courses chosen in consultation with the track chair.
 If seeking funding through LYNK UAF, students will additionally complete orientation and advising, and online training.

-COLL-211 is taken after the internship or research project and culminates in the presentation at LEAP Symposium.
+- COLL-211 is taken after the internship or research project and culminates in a presentation at LEAP Symposium.

 -